ldsouza/ldsouza.github.io/_posts/2016-10-03-nintex-forms-for-office-365-an-overview.md

 comments: false
 title: Nintex Forms for Office 365 - An Overview
 ---
-## A New Post

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.

-Nintex Forms is an excellent alternative to InfoPath forms for building forms in SharePoint.
-Niintex Forms has a clean, drag and drop intuitive form builder interface which should allow power users and developers to build forms with ease.
+Nintex Forms is an excellent alternative to InfoPath for building forms in SharePoint.
+Niintex Forms has an intuitive drag and drop form builder interface which should allow power users and developers to build forms with ease.

-Features that I liked in Nintex Forms -
+## Features that I liked in Nintex Forms -

-Form Controls
+-Form Controls

-There are several form controls that are extremely useful in building your form solution like Panel, Repeating Section, Label, SharePoint List Lookup.
+There are several form controls like Panel, Repeating Section, Label, SharePoint List Lookup that are extremely useful in building your form solution .

-SharePoint Columns
+-SharePoint Columns
-Create Column from within the form builder and saves you time from going to back to SharePoint to create columns.
+Create a column from within the form builder and use them in your form.
+This saves you the effort of going to back to SharePoint to create columns.

-Rules
+-Rules

 Custom Css (Form Settings)

-Form Controls (Panel, Repeating Section, Label, SharePoint List Lookup)

 Import and Export Form